davidawcloudsecurity/learn-claude-certified-architect/NOTES.md

 | **D** | **Deep Think**       | Complex reports, strategy, multiple documents            |
 | **E** | **Email/Edit**       | One-off writing or drafting                              |
 | **F** | **Factory Workflow** | Repeated process with calculations and a standard output |

+• Does it need the latest information?
+• Does it involve calculations?
+• Is it a recurring workflow?
+• Does it require deep reasoning across multiple documents?
+• Or is it just a one-off drafting task?